 You can get most of Moodyman’s collection of tracks along with artist like Amp Fiddler, Rick Wilhite, and Andrez on the Mohagani Music Bandcamp page.
 You need to go to a show to find his rare merch.

 Eminem has a strong collection of clothing on his website.
-There are multiple capsule collections including a limited edition drops of items like the Marshall Mathers Foundation X Downtown Boxing Gym hoodie or T-Shirt that provided funds to the Marshall Mathers Foundation and DBG that is doing good in Detroit and helping support the families of essential works during the epidemic.
+Look out for their capsule collection drops of items like limited edition hoodies or T-Shirts that provide funds to the Marshall Mathers Foundation which is also doing its part to do good in Detroit.

-Help us further the Independant educational mission of this website by purchasing some of our clothing or merch.
+Help us further the Independent educational mission of this website by purchasing some of our clothing or merch.

 If we missed any Independent Detroit brands feel free to suggest more in the comments below.